koenw/fullstack-hello/README.md

 The list of development dependencies is quite manageable:

 * [just](https://github.com/casey/just) as a command runner for project specific commands.
-Also used by CI/CD
+Also used by the CI/CD pipeline;
-* nodejs for npx
+* nodejs for npx/bootstrapping of [pnpm](https://pnpm.io/);
-* openapi-generator to generate or update the API client from the spec
+* [openapi-generator](https://openapi-generator.tech/) to generate or update
+  the API client from the spec;
-* docker-compose to run everything locally
-* docker to build, tag and push images
+* docker to build, tag and push images;
+* docker-compose to run everything locally;

 Project specific commands, including CI/CD commands like building of docker images, are kept in the `Justfile`.
 [Nix](https://nixos.org/) users can use the